benjaminheng/knowledge-base/content/hobbies/photography.md

 10. Rinse with water.
 Add, agitate, repeat 3 to 5 times.
 11. Add wetting agent for a final rinse.
 12. Hang to dry.

+Tips to load film smoothly onto a paterson tank reel:

+1. Make sure the reel is dry.
+Any moisture will cause sticking.
+Perhaps run it over with a blowdryer before use.
+2. Wash thoroughly after each use.
+Wetting agents like Photo-flo can cause stickiness.
+3. Round off the ends of the film before loading.